Male agent discussing to a couple about insurance

 Medicare Secondary Payer Act

 When Medicare acts as secondary insurance, it is commonly known as Medicare Secondary Payer.
 The goal is to ensure that individuals receive proper coverage from their primary insurer.
 Many times, Medicare may make a conditional payment.
 As the policyholder, there are steps you should take to confirm benefits and coverage status.
 For example, you should promptly respond to MSP claims letters and notify the BCRC (Benefits Coordination & Recovery Center) of any changes in your health insurance plans.
-In fact, the BCRC will recover any qualifying conditional payment made by Medicare.
+The BCRC will recover any qualifying conditional payment made by Medicare.

 iStock-1336702964